 - As reported by scientific theory, matter can neither be created nor destroyed; it can only be transmuted to another form.
 Therefore, anything offered to the fire in a Havan is transformed from material to non-material form and is believed to directly reach the divine spirits.

 - The sacred mantras chanted during Havan creates a particular vibration that averts evil and negative energies and guides the positive energies.
 It is directed towards awakening the auspicious energies.

 - Different types of Homam are carried out for different occasions and for different gods.
 Laxmi Ganapati Havan, Rudra Havan pooja, Navagraha Havan, Nakshatra Havan, Chandi Havan, etc. are some types of Havan conducted to propitiate respective Gods.

 Types of Havan Kund

 The most amazing part of Havan Kund is its different shapes and properties in different situations.
-Havan Kund is primarily an energy generating and dissipating field and thus according to the scriptures the unique shape of a Havan Kund is responsible for controlled energy generation and its multi-directional dissipation.
+Havan Kund is primarily energy generating and dissipating field and thus according to the scriptures the unique shape of a Havan Kund is responsible for controlled energy generation and its multi-directional dissipation.
 Below are some types of Havan Kunds and their properties:

 - Rectangular or Square: It is also called Chaturastra Kund up taken for the accomplishment of all work and gaining Siddhis.

-- Triangular – Also called Trikon Kund looking like bow & arrow, Triangular Kund is perfectly designed to win over enemies.
+- Triangular – Also called Trikon Kund looking like a bow & arrow, Triangular Kund is perfectly designed to win over enemies.